Razz4780/allezon/README.md

 3. `kafka_topic` - a topic for user tags in Kafka

 ## Consumer
-Consumer user tags from Kafka and writes to Aerospike.
+Consumer uses tags from Kafka and writes to Aerospike.
 To build the container, run `docker build -f Dockerfile.consumer .` in the root of the project.

 Configuration is passed through environment variables:
 1. `kafka_brokers` - a comma-separated list of Kafka instances this app will initially connect to (socket addresses)